Yeehawlerz101/poweriso/README.md

 Some minor bug fixes and enhancements.

 # Downloads:
-PowerISO for Linux -- This is the file "poweriso".
+PowerISO for Linux -- This is the file "poweriso/tar.gz".
 This is a free utility for linux which can extract, list, and convert image files (including ISO, BIN, DAA, and other formats).
 Type " poweriso -? " for detailed usage information.
 File Size: 278KB
-PowerISO for Windows -- Provided as 2 installers -- PowerISO6-x64.exe and PowerISO6-x86.exe
+PowerISO for Windows -- Provided as 2 installers -- PowerISO6-x64.exe.zip and PowerISO6-x86.exe.zip